coder-chick/ComputerNetworkingProject1/README.md

 A socket programming for UDP in Python where datagram packets are sent and received between Server and Client.
 The server packet drop rate is simulated to be 30%.
 The Round Trip Time (RTT) is calculated for 10 Pings and a proper socket timeout is implemented

-## This project contains the following:
+## This Project Contains the Following:
 1. README.md
 2. The Server UDP Pinger Python code --> "UDPPingerServer.py"
 3. The Client UDP Pinger Python code --> "UDPPingerClient.py"